 01.Preparing for your baby

-Once you have some idea of what you want, shop around for the best price; the telephone is convenient for comparison shopping as long as you know the brand and model names of the products.
-And shopping online can save both time and money but be sure to purchase from reputable websites or sellers with plenty of good feedback.
+Once you have some idea of what you want, shop around for the best price.
+Shopping online can save both time and money, but be sure to purchase from reputable websites or sellers with plenty of good feedback.

 Before the birth